Paul Lewis (footballer): Northampton Town

-Lewis played for Northampton Town for the 2020/21 season before returning to Tranmere Rovers.
+Lewis played for Northampton Town for the 2021/22 season before returning to Tranmere Rovers.

 Tranmere Rovers

-Lewis re-joined Tranmere in 2022 and currently remains at the club.
+Lewis re-joined Tranmere in 2022.
+He was released at the end of the 2023–24 season.

+Morecambe

+Lewis was one of 15 free agents that signed for League Two club Morecambe on 12 July 2024, after the club's embargo on registering new players was lifted.

 International career

 Lewis was called up to the England C squad to face the Cyprus U21 national team on 5 February 2015 along with teammate Andy Halls for a friendly match.
 He made his debut as a half-time substitute in a 2–1 defeat.
 As of August 2016, he has not had any further call-ups.